A template for your EHR project implementation timeline

 2. Making a final selection decision

-Time: one month to three months
+Timeframe: one to three months

 3. Recruiting an EHR implementation team

-Time: one to two weeks
+Timeframe: one to two weeks

 Use this EHR implementation team list template to recruit your team: